 Deciding to go with sturdy concrete skirting is a good idea.
 Additionally, it can still begin developing small cracks or holes over time, so don’t ignore it after installing it!
 Instead, take a close look at your skirting from time to time.
 If you see any cracks or holes — no matter how tiny — you’ve got to get them fixed.
 After all, tiny critters can fit through tiny openings!
 Some critters are incredibly resourceful, and they may see that small crack as an opportunity to set up a new cozy home of their own.

 6) Winter can be a tough time of year for manufactured home skirting, too

 So, as much as you may not want to venture outside, you owe it to your manufactured home skirting to shovel away all of that snow and ice.
-If you’re good to your skirting, it will be good to you!
+If you’re good at your skirting, it will be good for you!